Vyral/nick-shivers/_posts/2022-03-01-what-is-happening-in-our-market.md

 More properties are hitting the market, but we do have some volatility.
 People are asking me what’s going on in Russia and if that’ll affect our market.
 If I could answer all of that correctly, I’d be on a jet, giving advice to foreign leaders.&nbsp;

 **However, what I do see happening is some slowdown in appreciation.** We can’t keep going at the pace we’re going; we are starting to see affordability issues.
-When our crazy market started, we were at 2% for rates, and now rates have risen to around 4%.&nbsp;
+When our crazy market started, we were at 2% for interest rates, and now they have risen to around 4%.&nbsp;

 Don’t get me wrong; our inflation is really high, and these rates are still very low. **However, these increases will affect your buying power.** A 1% increase in rates means a 10% decrease in buying power.
 If you could afford a $500,000 last year at 3%, now you can only a ford at $450,000 at 4%, and prices don’t look like they will go down this year.